CMRapp/CMRapp-Promineo-Tech-BE-Wk5/README.md

 # Promineo-Tech-BE-Wk5
 ### Repository will contain docx, PDF and .java lab assignments
-#### Note: The Java Program in this repository would be much more efficent by using methods
+#### Note: The Java Program in this repository would be more efficent by using an extra method to build the message (not called for in assignment instructions)